t-willis/tech-blog/README.md

 ---
 ## Installation
-This app is deployed on Heroku: [NOT YET IMPLEMENTED](http://google.com)
+This app is deployed on Heroku: [Click here](https://immense-fortress-78270-b7ac6b6eb7bd.herokuapp.com/)

 If you want to deploy this app locally you'll need to do the following: